Democrats in Washington state now dominate. First up: voting rights.

 The odds changed on Nov.
 7 when Manka Dhingra, a local prosecutor, beat out her GOP opponent in a special election to represent the 45th District, giving Democrats the majority for the first time since 2012.
 Her victory would allow the Evergreen State to finally pass progressive policies, she told Seattle's alternative weekly prior to the election, freeing lawmakers and previously-killed legislation from the "handful of people who hold the state senate hostage."

-That includes the voting rights bill, which would do away with the state's at-large voting system in local elections, which Democrats say dilutes the voting power of minorities and denies them a chance to elect a representative of their own.
+That includes the voting rights bill.
+It would do away with the state's at-large voting system in local elections, which Democrats say dilutes the voting power of minorities and denies them a chance to elect a representative of their own, if evidence of vote dilution and racially polarized voting is found.
 It would not affect state elections.

 After the Supreme Court gutted the federal Voting Rights Act in 2013, this legislation also aims to give Washington state its own set of voter protections.

-Note: CORRECTION (Nov.
-24, 2017, 4:20 p.m.): An earlier version of this article misidentified a Washington state senator.
-Her name is Sharon Nelson, not Susan Nelson.